jvujjini/vorto-coding-challenge/README.md

 python3/python vrp.py [input_data_path]
 ```

+or the program would also run according to the convention mentioned in the evalution readme

 Notes:

 This is a fairly straight forward code trying to prioritize for the drive times of the drivers.
 And a basic version of cost optimization by picking the next load to be the neareast point to the curr location.